Lena Meyer-Landrut: 2009–2011: Eurovision Song Contest

 In June 2010, in the German dubbed version of the animated film Sammy's Adventures: The Secret Passage, Meyer-Landrut provided the voice for the character originally spoken by Isabelle Fuhrman.
 In January 2011, the TV-Show Unser Song für Deutschland was held and Meyer-Landrut's 2011 Eurovision song was determined via televoting.
 The twelve songs Meyer-Landrut performed during that show were recorded on her second studio album Good News, which was released on 8 February 2011.
 The album reached Gold status in Germany within one week after its release.
 On 18 February 2011, the Unser Song für Deutschland final was held.
 It was decided through televoting that Meyer-Landrut would perform the entry "Taken by a Stranger" in the final of the Eurovision Song Contest 2011.
 In April 2011, she went on her first German tour of the largest concert halls in Berlin, Hanover, Frankfurt, Dortmund, Leipzig, Hamburg, Munich, Stuttgart and Cologne, though the concerts were not sold out.
-In May 2011, Meyer-Landrut attempted to defend her title for the second consecutive time in the 2011 Eurovision Song Contest at Düsseldorf.
+In May 2011, Meyer-Landrut attempted to defend her title, performing for a second consecutive time in the Eurovision Song Contest 2011 at Düsseldorf.
 She was the third winner to do so, and the first in over 50 years.
 She sang the song "Taken by a Stranger", placing 10th.
 She also appeared in the opening performance of the show, less than an hour before she took the stage to represent Germany.